 Self-Awareness Creates Choices, Including Staying Clean and Drug Free

-Many psychological theories had been proposed to be the basis of addiction.
-For example, there is trait theory which suggests that certain personality traits will predispose one to addiction.
+Many psychological theories have been proposed to be the basis of addiction.
+For example, there is trait theory, which suggests that certain personality traits will predispose one to addiction.
 According to psychodynamic theory, those who use addictive substances do so to either experience pleasure or avoid pain.
 According to conditioning theory, addictive behaviors are primarily learned behaviors.
 There is also stress management theory, and according to this concept, individuals who become addicted to a substance do so in an attempt to reduce tension and anxiety related to stress.

 Let’s look at another theory called self-awareness theory.
 According to this concept, the self-awareness of the individual is destroyed by addiction and by improving self-awareness, the addiction can be treated.